-This August, visitors to the National Motor Museum can take part in a range of creative summer activities.
+In August 2018 visitors to the National Motor Museum took part take part in a range of creative summer activities.

-These are inspired by our one-year project, The Drive for Change, commemorating 100 years since The Representation of the People Act was passed, allowing some women, and all men, to vote for the first time.
+They were inspired by our Drive for Change project, commemorating 100 years since The Representation of the People Act was passed, allowing some women, and all men, the right to vote for the first time.

-Sponsored by the Shell Heritage Art Collection and the Caravan and Motorhome Club, families will be inspired by our Collections to discover how the use of cars and caravans became central to spreading the message of the Suffrage campaign in the early twentieth century.
+Sponsored by the Shell Heritage Art Collection and the Caravan and Motorhome Club, families were inspired by our Collections to discover how the use of cars and caravans became central to spreading the message of the Suffrage campaign in the early twentieth century.

-Families visiting the Caravan and Motorhome Club’s New Forest Centenary Site in Hampshire this August can join in free, drop in creative activities.
+Families visiting the Caravan and Motorhome Club’s New Forest Centenary Site in Hampshire also took part, making suffragette inspired rosettes.

 Competition Prize Winners

 Children’s creations from the Museum activities were entered into a competition to win a goody bag of prizes from Shell and the Caravan and Motorhome Club, including a family ticket to the Beaulieu Fireworks Spectacular.

 There were four competition categories, which were won by: